khtao/StainNet/readme.md

-# StainNet: Robust and Fast Stain Normalization Network
+# StainNet: A Robust and Fast Stain Normalization Network

 ## 1、Our approach